openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 A calendar event may contain multiple `BEGIN` or `END` tags.
 If an event contains both `BEGIN` and `END` tags, the item is (say) to be turned `ON` at the beginning of an event and turned `OFF` again at the end of the event.

-The `Item_Name` field must be the name of an Item.
+The `Item_Name` field must be the name of an item.

 The `New_State_Value` is the state value that will be sent to the item.
 It must be a value which is compatible with the item type.